bens4lsu/theskinny-publish/Content/blog2/rat-a-tat.md

 "Hey, if Josh wants to hang with me while I sit around the spa naked and study the racing form, he's more than welcome."</li></li>
 </li>

-<li>Speaking of naked, it's been a long time since I've been out on <i>Velvet Elvis</i> by myself.
+<li>Speaking of naked, it's been a long time since I've been out on *Velvet Elvis* by myself.
 I've almost forgotten the feel of the gunnel on naked butt cheeks.</li>
 </ul>

 I've got some great daily photos coming up, so keep checking those.